jamiedidthis/quartz/content/notes/modern science often repackages medieval categories.md

 - Hysteria → nymphomania (“Nymphomania was just a fancy new way of saying “madness from the womb,” really, with just as much going for it as a scientific concept.” —[[authors/jesse bering|Jesse Bering]], *[[books/perv|Perv: The Sexual Deviant in All of Us]]*)

 ---
-- see also: [[notes/we rediscover and rename old ideas all the time|we rediscover and rename old ideas all the time]]—the process isn’t necessarily negative
+- see also: [[notes/everything old is new again|everything old is new again]]—the process isn’t necessarily negative